widespreadtruck/octav-nikita-guliaev/README.md

  2. **From the root folder** run the following scripts: "npm run server" and in the separate tab run "npm run client"

  ## App Features
- - The Express backend requests data from the JSON file and the DefiLlama API
+ - The Express backend requests data from the DefiLlama API and a JSON file
  - While the data is fetching on the /wallet page, a skeleton loader shows
+ - The data is being cached on the first load.
+No API calls performed upon coming back to the main page.
  - On the '/wallet' page (the home page) the Price data is being fetched and the Assets are listed based on their total value in a descending order
  - Each Asset in the list displays a symbol name, a current real price, a total value (across all chains), and a total amount of tokens data
  - Prices are displayed with respect to the number of decimals required